 - Book #26 of the Animorphs plays with this in that the entire society of the Iskoort race revolves around Weird Trade Unions.
 There is the Servant Guild; the Warmaker Guild; the Criminal Guild (if there were no criminals, what use would law enforcement be?); the Worker Guild; the Superstition and magic Guild; The News, Gossip, and Speculation Guild; and the Shopper Guild ("The economy cannot function without people to buy things",which several real life economists have been saying for years).

-- In the world of the Wheel of Time, the city of Ebou Dar has a guild for everything.
+- The city of Ebou Dar has a guild for everything.
 At one point, a character is advised not to give money to a beggar because he doesn't have a guild ring.
 That advice saved his life, as the unregistered beggar was actually an assassin.

 - Alan Gordon's Fools Guild mystery novels feature the Fools Guild, which is more of a Secret Society than a trade union.
 The Fools Guild ostensibly provides jesters to kings, dukes and other royalty during the time of the Crusades, but those jesters are also protectors and detectives, charged to investigate crimes, protect innocent people and influence local politics for the better.
 Their membership includes all of the jesters and fools that have appeared in William Shakespeare's plays (Feste, the fool from The Twelfth Night is the central character in these books).

-- The Making of a Mage by Ed Greenwood shows the creation of a prototype thieves' guild—a "gang" incorporating several existing groups and individuals.
-The reason behind it was the environment hard for independent thieves... and, ironically, too oppressive for normal guilds ("The master tailors had no guild because the magelords did not hold with guilds.").
+- The Making of a Mage by Ed Greenwood shows the creation of a prototype thieves' guild — a "gang" incorporating several existing groups and individuals.
+The reason behind it was that the environment was hard for independent thieves... and, ironically, too oppressive for normal guilds ("The master tailors had no guild because the magelords did not hold with guilds.").

 - In Hex and the City, some giant animated teddy bears working for an auction house complain about their working conditions and the need to get unionized.
 Whether they're proposing an Auction-House Workers' Union or a Giant Animated Teddy Bears' Union isn't specified.